 The common phrase “don’t put all your eggs in one basket” is well known for a reason, and it can be especially true for when it comes to the vital business strategy of a startup business.

-When a business can properly explore and access a multitude of support sources, such as financing and guidance options, it will help equip them with a stronger line of defence against the imminent downturns and challenges on the field ahead.
+When a business can properly explore and access a multitude of support sources, such as with Canadian government grants and guidance options, it will help equip them with a stronger line of defence against the imminent downturns and challenges on the field ahead.

 Some possible sources of startup funding options for Canadian entrepreneurs are:

 - When starting a business, your first investor might very well be yourself.
 This shows to investors and bankers that you believe in your long-term plan for your business idea and that you’re ready to take the necessary risks.

 - Money loaned to entrepreneurs by a spouse, parents, family, or friends is considered as “patient capital” which is funding that can be repaid later as a business profits increase.

 - When borrowing patient capital, startup businesses must be aware that lenders may want to have equity in the business, and that a business relationship with family or friends should be discussed in detail before simply accepting support.